motozero/my-stripe-bookstore/README.md

 <a href="https://books.motochristo.com">CLICK HERE</a> to see the final product.

-This is a responsive ecommerce web app where Buyers can buy books from a Seller.
-It is built using Node to handle the back end, React to handle the front end, Express to handle the middleware, a Firebase Database and Authentication service for Buyer Sign-Up/Sign-In/Sign-Out and Stripe for Buyer Sign-Up, Buyer Purchasing using a Saved Card and Payments.
+  ### What is this?

+In response to <a href="https://github.com/mattmitchell6/sa-takehome-project-node">this Take Home Project<a/>, this is a responsive, ecommerce web app with a custom checkout workflow implmented using Stripe.

+The base tech stack is Stripe, Node, React and Express.
+This supports the complete shopping and checkout user experiences.
+The extended tech stack includes a Firestore Database and a related Authentication service, both cloud services provided by Google via Firebase.com.
+This extends the user experience to include buyer sign-up/sign-in/sign-out, and buying with a saved card.

-I created this app in response to this <a href="https://github.com/mattmitchell6/sa-takehome-project-node">Take Home Project<a/> which was coupled with an email prompt that requested the app support the first 3 User Actions listed below.
-I extended it to support User Actions 4-7 as well.
+The take home project was coupled with an email prompt that requested the app support the first 3 User Actions listed below.
+This repo extends the base app to support User Actions 4-7 as well.

   ### User Actions (<a href="https://bit.ly/3wXibtN">Video Walkthrough</a>)
 1. Select one or more books to purchase.